Let's face it, backyard barbecuing can be intimidating and even the most experienced cook is bound to make a grilling mistake or two.

 She also recommended lighting the grill at least 30 minutes before people arrive.

-2. Treating every piece of meat equally.
+2. Treating every piece of meat equally

 “I think the biggest grilling mistake people make is assuming that every piece of meat cooks the same based on the cut,” Rada said.
-Since the same cuts of meat can differ greatly in thickness and fat content, she recommended using a meat thermometer on each piece to determine its doneness.
+Since the same cuts of meat can differ greatly in thickness and fat content, she recommended using a meat thermometer on each type to determine its doneness.

 “Personally, I love grilling a good steak because I like my meat still mooing.
 My least favorite thing to grill is chicken.
 You wouldn’t think that grilling chicken would be hard, but it’s very easy to sear and almost burn the outside on a very hot grill, but still end up with a really raw inside.”
 Pounding or butterflying the chicken before placing it on the grill helps to avoid this problem.